How to Use Blind Hiring to Fight Unconscious Biases

 Unconscious Biases are a Short Step Away from Discrimination

-And as much as we like to think we are immune and would never do this to someone, that’s not always the case.
-Part of the reason is that we categorize and judge people before we even realize it’s happening.
-That’s why we call these attitudes unconscious biases.
+And as much as we might think we’re immune to these judgments, that’s not always the case.
+We categorize and judge people before we even realize it’s happening.
+These attitudes are called unconscious biases.

 Why are HR Managers Turning to Blind Hiring?

 Unconscious biases have always affected the hiring process.
-Sometimes people get lucky and it benefits them.
-Like when you realize that you both share an interest in golf.
+Sometimes people get lucky and it benefits them, like when you realize that you both share an interest or hobby.

-One of the most pervasive examples of how unconscious biases affect potential employees is based on their names.
-Studies have repeatedly shown that candidates with ethnic sounding names are ascribed with negative characteristics-solely because their names suggest they are non-white.
+One of the most pervasive examples of how unconscious biases affect potential employees surrounds an individual’s name.
+Studies have repeatedly shown that candidates with ethnic-sounding names are ascribed with negative characteristics—solely because their names suggest they are non-white.

 To combat this bias in the hiring process, many companies are turning to blind hiring—which is just like it sounds.
 Hiring managers are kept in the dark about everything except for the candidate’s skills.